borowskk/wifi-sprinkler-controller/README.md

   - Wiring
     - You must power the HLK-SW16 with its included power adapter
     - Use your original controller's power adapter (if the voltage is correct) to drive the sprinkler valves through the relays
-    - Tie 1 wire from each sprinkler valve all to 1 of the wires from the original controller's power adapter
+    - Tie the common wire from the sprinkler valves to 1 of the wires from the original controller's power adapter
-    - Tie the other wire from each sprinkler valve each to 1 side of each relay
+    - Tie each wire from a sprinkler valve each to 1 side of each relay
     - Tie the other wire from the controller's power adapter to the other side of each relay

 Software: